-SB: 796: Appropriations
+SB: 796: Ready for the floor HB 797: Ready for the floor

-HB 797: Commerce Committee
+ACTION ITEM: HOUSE Commerce - PASSED as Amended; SENATE Appropriations

-ACTION ITEM: SENATE Appropriations - PASSED as Amended
+- PASSED as Amended

 Business Organizations

 Sponsors: Sen. Passidomo / Rep. Byrd

 HB 1009 would add certain indemnification requirements for all not-for-profit corporations including electric cooperatives.
 The bill would allow for both permissible and mandatory indemnification by not-for-profit corporations for past and present directors for liability incurred in a court proceeding.
 We believe electric cooperatives presently carry sufficient Director liability insurance to cover these additional requirements.